inside-track/pandas-mapper/README.md

 that is appropriate for your host os.

-We use [invoke](http://www.pyinvoke.org/) to setup and control the environment for developing, testing, and executing oa-tabcmdr.
+We use [invoke](http://www.pyinvoke.org/) to setup and control the environment for developing and testing this project.
 This will require that you install invoke in your host OS.
 You may be able to get away with just running `pip install invoke`.
 However, the recommended method is to download and install [miniconda](https://conda.io/miniconda.html).
-Then, create an oa-tabcmdr specific environment and install invoke in this environment:
+Then, create a project-specific environment and install invoke in this environment:

 ```